5 Best WordPress Image Optimization Plugins Compared [2022]

 Image compression can be either lossy or lossless.
 Lossless compression reduces file sizes by identifying and eliminating what is known as statistical redundancies – resulting in little to no loss of quality.

-So, to make this a fair and effective comparison, we’re actually going to optimize the two images below with each of the plugins to see how they perform.
 I’m using the same original files to test each plugin, which I believe is a reasonable balance of stress testing the strength of these WordPress plugins for image optimization while also using a file of a size typically uploaded to WordPress websites.

 JPEG files: Optimization Results Comparison